medhiwidjaja/store/README.md

 A simple checkout system that calculates the cost of a basket and applies any special discounts or pricing rules.

-You can create new pricing rules by creating a functiom in Elixir and register them into the system.
+You can create new pricing rules by creating a function in Elixir and register them into the system.

 You can then apply a pricing rule for a product.